Am I Being Unreasonable?

-Am I Being Unreasonable? is a British comedy-thriller television series produced by Boffola Pictures and Lookout Point and written by, and starring, Daisy May Cooper and Selin Hizli.
+Am I Being Unreasonable? is a British comedy-thriller television series produced by Boffola Pictures and Lookout Point and written by, and starring Daisy May Cooper and Selin Hizli.
 The series was broadcast on BBC One in the United Kingdom from 26 September 2022.
 The series premiered in the United States on Hulu on 11 April 2023.
 A second series was commissioned by the BBC in October 2022.
+A third and final series was commissioned in May 2026.

 Synopsis

-Cooper plays Nic, a mum stuck in a depressing marriage grieving a loss she can't share with anyone.
-Hizli plays Jen who arrives in Nic's life as a kindred spirit and school mum, but both are concealing secrets.
+Nic is a mum stuck in a depressing marriage grieving a loss she cannot share with anyone.
+Jen arrives in Nic's life as a kindred spirit and school mum, but both are concealing secrets.